Key Takeaways

 Sign 3: Feeling Disconnected from Your Body

-Depersonalization creates a strange sense of observing oneself from the outside, as if watching your own life unfold on a screen.
+Depersonalization creates a strange sense of observing oneself from the outside, as if watching one’s own life unfold on a screen.
 People describe feeling robotic or mechanical in their movements, going through motions without feeling truly present in their physical form.

 Physical sensations may feel muted or distant.
 Touch, temperature, and pain might seem to happen to “someone else’s body.”
 Some individuals report feeling larger or smaller than they actually are, or experiencing their limbs as disconnected from their torso.
 This disconnection can extend to not recognizing one’s own reflection as truly belonging to them.